 “I understand what they are faced with,” wrote Jeff.
 “Neither of them or his mother seem to be doing anything but planning a wedding -- without planning a marriage.”

 Planning a marriage.
 Those three words might be exactly what all military couples (regardless of their age) need to do.
 So Jeff is on the right track there, but I’m not sure what to tell him next.
-I thought I would bring it to you.
-How can Jeff as a father get the help he wants for his daughter?
-Can 18-year olds really be capable of planning a marriage?
-Can 18-year-olds be convinced not to marry?
-What is the best way Jeff can handle his own role in this situation?
+What do you think?

-Military life never stops offering opportunities to learn about life and love and marriage -- even after you leave the military.
-What is the best thing that Jeff can do now?
+Military life never stops offering opportunities to learn about love and marriage -- even after you leave the military.